 Given Pakistan's vulnerability to natural and man-made disasters, CRS has also improved the resilience and preparedness of communities through disaster risk reduction.
-In southern Sindh, CRS helps people prepare for droughts that periodically affect the region.
+In southern Sindh, CRS helped people prepare for droughts that periodically affect the region.

-Since 2005, CRS has built 114 school structures, trained and mentored 520 teachers, and conducted hygiene training for 6,688 students in rural communities in northern Pakistan.
+Since 2005, CRS has built 114 school structures, trained and mentored nearly 800 teachers, and conducted hygiene training for 6,688 students in rural communities in northern Pakistan.
 Through these efforts and the engagement of community leaders, CRS has increased enrollment by an average of 40% and improved attendance by 39% in those communities.